Yaiba: Story

 Yaiba Kurogane is an adventuring boy who knows how to be a samurai and little else.
 Yaiba lives with his father, Kenjurou, in the forest.
 One day, while Yaiba was eating, a troop of gorillas came to attack.
 Yaiba and his father escaped and hid inside a box, but they did not know that the box was full of pineapples and was going to be transported into the city.
 In the city, Yaiba finds out that he is a legendary warrior and has to fight the evil of a demonic looking high-school student named Takeshi Onimaru.

 The people that Yaiba meets along his journey to become a true samurai encourage him, train him, or inspire him to greatness, though at heart he is still a child, and his incredible skill with a sword is matched only by his kindness towards his friends.
 Though he tends to leap before he looks, and his thick-headedness tends to turn potential allies into enemies, his friends soon clobber him, and salvage the situation.
 This unlikely group embarks on a host of incredible adventures where they meet legendary figures from Japanese history, and finally overcome impossible odds, and put everything on the line, to save the entire planet from a threat not of this world.

+Production

+Gosho Aoyama modeled the character of Yaiba after the protagonist of Ore wa Teppei, which also inspired the author to take up kendo, although he noted Teppei to be a lot smarter than Yaiba.